 And it is impossible to please God without faith.
 Anyone who wants to come to Him must believe that God exists and that He rewards those who sincerely seek Him.

-and I like movies and long walks on the beach...wait, wrong profile!
+and I like movies and long walks in the park...wait, wrong profile!
 I'm a single mama, walking by faith, loving Jesus and the chick he has matured me to be.
-C'mon & get to know me!
+I trust God with my life, and use this space to encourage my sistas and brothers to do the same.
+C'mon...get to know me!